- Essential philosophy

 H.P.Blavatsky does this in her writings – do you read her works?
 The online library is a reliable source of many of them.

-As students of philosophy and metaphysics if we have questions we should always follow well laid down principles.
+As students of philosophy and metaphysics if we have questions we can follow some well laid down and logical principles.
+These are six of them:

-* is the supreme & ultimate principle quite free from anthropomorphism (a ‘personal’ God)?
+* is the supreme & ultimate principle quite free from anthropomorphism (the ‘personal God’ idea)?

-* does it teach the eternal esoteric doctrines of Karma, Reincarnation and the cycles, both manvantaric & human?
+* does it teach the perennial esoteric doctrines of Karma, Reincarnation and the cycles, both manvantaric & human?

 * is the idea of universal brotherhood always present?